TimGroenen/Kwetter-Microservices/README.md

 ## Technologies used
 - Java
 - Spring Boot
-- gRPC to facilitate communication between microservices
+- gRPC to facilitate communication between microservices and the gateway
+- Kafka to facilitate communication between microservices
 - GitLab CI/CD to automatically test/build/deploy to docker

 ## Architecture overview